Oldcastle Primary then Brynteg Comprehensive School, Bridgend (South Wales); Biology undergraduate at the University of Oxford;

 I live in a small village about 30 miles from Oxford with my wife and three children (aged 18, 16 and 13), Alys the dog and Tigersocks the reclusive house cat.
 If I’m not doing biology stuff or ferrying my kids to their social and sporting engagements then I am probably out spotting wildlife and/or running in the countryside.

-My Work: I work at the University of Oxford where I study the ecology of plants and animals and teach Biology to undergraduate students
+I work at the University of Oxford where I study the ecology of plants and animals and teach Biology to undergraduate students

 As Professor of Ecology I’m involved in lots of different research projects in the UK but also in tropical countries around the world.
 So the Darwin Tree of Life project is just one part of my work, but an important one.
 I’m an ecologist so am still learning a lot from my fabulous colleagues about what genomes are, how they are studied, and how we might benefit from studying them.